Printie

 Build a production board (in 30 minutes)

-You don’t need fancy software.
+You don’t need fancy software for holiday prep for etsy sellers 3d printing.
 You need visibility.
 A basic board (Trello/Notion/whiteboard) can be enough:

-The rule: if it’s not on the board, it doesn’t exist.
+For holiday prep for 3d print sellers: lead times, listing changes, and capacity planning, the rule is simple: if it’s not on the board, it doesn’t exist.
 This prevents the “I forgot that one DM” problem and makes it obvious when you’re over capacity.

-Next: capacity planning.
-Sum your available machine hours for the week, subtract maintenance and a reprint buffer, then decide how many new orders you can promise.
+Next: capacity planning for holiday prep for etsy sellers 3d printing.
+Sum your available machine hours for the week, subtract maintenance and a reprint buffer, then decide how many new orders you can promise for this workflow.
 When you exceed capacity, increase lead times or slow demand immediately.
 That single habit prevents “late shipment spirals.”

 A simple weekly cadence (so quality stays consistent)

-The goal of the cadence is catching drift early.
+The goal of this cadence for holiday prep for etsy sellers 3d printing is catching drift early.
 If you wait for a pile of failures, you lose time twice: once in reprints, and again in late shipments and support.

 Also, reserve slack.
-If you schedule at 100% utilization, you have no room for reprints, delays, or rush upgrades.
+If you schedule holiday prep for etsy sellers 3d printing at 100% utilization, you have no room for reprints, delays, or rush upgrades.
 Reserve 10–20% of weekly capacity (even one printer) for failures and urgent fixes so your ship-date promises stay believable.

 For broader scaling patterns, read Scaling to 100 Orders a Week.